syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Using-Grouping.md

 You will now look at the property that holds the schema information that is associated with the data, i.e., the grouping.Engine.TableDescriptor property.
 For example, the TableDescriptor.Columns property holds a collection of ColumnDescriptor objects that define the schema information on the columns in the data.

-> Note: Here, the columns correspond to the public properties in our sample MyObject class, A, B, C, and D.
+N> Here, the columns correspond to the public properties in our sample MyObject class, A, B, C, and D.